What Is August 13 National Day

 FAQ

 Q: What is a national day?
-A: A national day is a day designated by a country or community to celebrate a significant event, honor important figures, promote a specific cause, or foster a sense of unity and pride.
+A: A national day is a day designated by a country or community to celebrate a significant event, honor important figures, promote a specific cause, or grow a sense of unity and pride.

 Q: How are national days established?
 A: National days can be established by governments through legislation or executive decree, or they can arise from grassroots movements driven by passionate individuals or groups.